TEIC/website/src/activities/council/meetings/tei-technical-council-f2f-meeting-wurzburg-2026-03-10-13.md

 ### 2. TEI Community Views on P6:
 Over the course of P5 and especially in recent years, what has Council and TEI community said of "P6" in GitHub tickets?
 Small group "warm-up" activity for one hour: Read the ticket and don't try to solve it, but rather describe the gist of its perspective on P6.
-[Groups \+ Table](?tab=t.0#heading=h.iouk4wcyb5vu)

    See [Appendices: Table from Small Group Actvities: A. GitHub Guidelines and Stylesheets Tickets Marked or Mentioning P6](#a-github-guidelines-and-stylesheets-tickets-marked-or-mentioning-p6)